FusionAuth/fusionauth-site/_drafts/getting-started-with-email-templates.md

 **NOTE:** Email features require that the SMTP setup has been completed.
 Review your FusionAuth dashboard, if you see a box labeled "Email settings" you will need to complete that task first.
 View the [Using the FusionAuth Setup Wizard tutorial](NEEDLINK/blog/2018/03/06/using-the-passport-setup-wizard/) to see how to complete the SMTP configuration.

-{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Setup.jpg" alt="Email Templates in FusionAuth Setup" class="mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-Setup.jpg" alt="Email Templates in FusionAuth Setup" class="full" figure=false %}

 ## Editing the Email Templates in FusionAuth

 Once your SMTP configuration is complete, navigate to the **Settings** option in the left side menu, then select **Email Templates.** This is the  Email Template page.
 Here you will see the three default Email templates provided by FusionAuth.

-{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-View-Templates.jpg" alt="Email Templates in FusionAuth View Templates" class="mr-md-4" figure=false %}
+{% include _image.html src="/assets/img/blogs/Email-Templates-in-FusionAuth-View-Templates.jpg" alt="Email Templates in FusionAuth View Templates" class="full" figure=false %}

 In addition to the template name, you will see the unique ID of the template, this will be used when using the email APIs during your integration.
 For each template you may select **Edit, View,** or **Delete** from the provided row actions.
 Selecting the **View** action is helpful to preview how the template will render. **Delete** will permanently remove an email template and this action cannot be undone.
 You will be prevented from completing the **Delete** operation if the template in use by the FusionAuth configuration.
 To create a new template, you may click on the green **Add** button in the top right corner.